 With over 70 miles of coastline, San Diego tide pools are less common than expected.
 You see, it all depends on the topography of the shore.
 Here I would like to present the top 10 San Diego tidepools.
 I will start in North County, San Diego, and end at the most southern location in Point Loma.

 I have linked each address to a Google Map to make it easier for you.
 Also, please click on each photo to see a larger version.

 I have also included a pamphlet, courtesy of the Cabrillo National Monument, which will help you identify some of the tide pool specimens.
 Please have a look and print it out!

 San Diego Tide Pools

-There are two possible ways to reach Terramar Beach, Above I have linked the address of Terramar Beach proper, but you may also enter this location via Warm Water Jetty Beach and then walk a bit south.
-The truth is, is that the tide pools are about halfway between these two beaches.
+There are two possible ways to reach Terramar Beach.
+Above I have linked the address of Terramar Beach proper, but you may also enter this location via Warm Water Jetty Beach and then walk a bit south.
+The truth is that the tide pools are about halfway between these two beaches.

-What I liked about these particular San Diego tide pools, is that not only can you examine what is down below in the water, you also can watch all the surfers in the waves at the same time.
+What I liked about these particular San Diego tide pools is that you can examine what is below in the water and watch all the surfers in the waves simultaneously.

 Swami’s State Beach has always been one of my favorite places to go and check out the San Diego tide pools.
-What makes this beach special, is that the reef near shore is almost always exposed to every low tide.
+This beach is unique because the reef near the shore is almost always exposed to every low tide.
 Here you can see many California mussels and the Gooseneck barnacles up close.

-There is a small parking lot with about 25 spaces as well as a restroom, picnic tables, and a grassy lawn at the Swami’s Seaside Park.
+There is a small parking lot with about 25 spaces, a restroom, picnic tables, and a grassy lawn at Swami’s Seaside Park.

 San Elijo State Beach